wyuinche/eazy-list/README.md

 ## eazy-list

 - Android To-Do List Application
-- able to see all OSS Libraries used in the app
+- able to see all used OSS Libraries in the application

 ------------------------------------------------